A Rumor of Coyotes – web home of author Cheryl Unruh

 THAT SUMMER In the decade before I was born, everyone was a Betty or a Beverly, or a Mary Lou, and their hair was flipped up and the skirts were poodles.
 But when I was young, it was Sunday and it was Easter, and it was the ‘60s, and I wore a new dress that my my...read more

 AT THE EDGE My friend Dan lives at the edge of the earth, two blocks from the ocean.
 If he looks past the diving gulls and breaking waves, he may see Hawaii way out there, floating peacefully in the Pacific.
-Dan spends his days writing fiction, telling the...read more
+Dan spends his days writing fiction, telling the story of...read more

 IN THE COMPANY OF MY TRIBE Today, a friend of mine, Michael Graves, spoke at the Kansas Book Festival.
 At the festival he received a 2016 Kansas Notable Book Award for his book “To Leave a Shadow,” which is a fun read, a detective novel set in 1937 Wichita.
 His talk...read more

 SOUVENIR Take me back to that night back to the river - with its sleek stones for skipping across the water, summer trees reaching bank to bank, and me, a teenager then, sitting on the sandbar beneath someone else’s stars.
-I did not belong there that...read more
+I did not belong there that night, not...read more

 Every night for the 30 days in November, 2009, I received an email from my friend, Tracy Million Simmons, a fellow writer.
 She’d tell me how many words she’d written that day.
 And she might throw in a mention about a character or how her plot was moving, or how she...read more

 Hello, People of the World!
 Cheryl Unruh here.
 Welcome to my new blog!
 I’m really excited to have a new space to spill words onto!
 A clean new site!
 I’ll be covering several main topics here.
-For one thing, I’ll be talking about the writing process - sharing...read more
+For one thing, I’ll be talking about the writing process - sharing tricks...read more

 SUNLIGHT You stand against the sky, today a springtime blue.
 Golden sunlight sparkles in your hair.
 That ray of sun, sent to Earth, raced through the galaxy at the speed of light.
 It landed here.
 It landed on you. ~ Cheryl...read more